-A. An application would be all of the Development Team's only award while the tying application(s) would be all of the Development Team's second or third.

-- B. The application in the county with the least 9% LIHTC awards in the previous three funding cycles. - C. The application with the highest amount of funding per unit eligible for points under Section IV(G). - D. Projects providing for tenant ownership at the end of the initial fifteen (15) year compliance period.
+- A. An application would be all of the Development Team's only award while the tying application(s) would be all of the Development Team's second or third. - B. The application in the county with the least 9% LIHTC awards in the previous three funding cycles. - C. The application with the highest amount of funding per unit eligible for points under Section IV(G).
+The development is located in area that has a concerted community revitalization plan (CRP).
+The plan must be included in the application submission.
+The plan must meet the criteria below: - 1.
+As of preliminary application deadline, a local government formally adopted a plan to revitalize a defined geographic area containing the proposed site; - 2.
+The local government certifies that no Principal initiated the CRP being adopted (other than a public housing authority); - 3.
+Completing the development proposed in the application would contribute to one or more if the CRP's stated goals; and - 4.
+The local government has made or is committed to making specific investments in non-housing infrastructure, amenities, or services beyond the proposed development. - D. Projects providing for tenant ownership at the end of the initial fifteen (15) year compliance period.
 The application must include a conversion plan including all homebuyer counseling programs to be provided along with the financial procedure that will be used to transfer the rental units into homeownership. - E. If projects remain tied after all above tie breakers have been applied, the Authority will utilize a lottery.